QUALITY / CLARITY?

 “Quality” is a highly loaded, often misused and therefore problematic word.
 On the other hand, it seems to be one of the most accessible words we have in common usage to describe whether something is ‘worth our time’.

-So what can be said about ‘quality’ in improvisation work, without making the mistake to talk about our tastes (in for example aesthetics or performance styles)?
-Which aspects of improvisation work make this discipline ‘worth our while’, and along which parameters could we assess their value?
+So what can be said about ‘quality’ and ‘clarity’ in improvisation work?
+Can it be described without making the mistake to talk about our tastes (in for example aesthetics or performance styles)?

 (For example, if the type of improvisation events that someone creates are not my cup of tea, I can still relate to the underlying improvisation principles and get inspired by the particular strategies that make these kinds of moments possible.)